 The overspeed rev limit is set at an RPM greater than the operating range.
-In the event that the engine is operated at an RPM greater than or equal to the overspeed limit, the PCM does not allow the engine to maintain the power requested by the operator.
+In the event that the engine is operated at an RPM greater than or equal to the overspeed limit, the warning horn will engage.
+If the engine is operated overspeed for more than five seconds, Engine Guardian will engage, reducing the RPM to 5900.
+The engine throttle RPM must drop below 5900 to disable Engine Guardian and the warning horn.
 Refer to Specifications to determine this engine's RPM limit.

-Upon reaching the beginning of the rev limit, Engine Guardian will cut-out the ignition to specific cylinders.
-If the operator does not reduce engine speed, Engine Guardian will cut-out the ignition to all the cylinders.
-There is no audible warning while Engine Guardian overspeed limit is active.
+Upon reaching the beginning of the rev limit, Engine Guardian will turn off the ignition to specific cylinders.
+If the operator does not reduce engine speed, Engine Guardian will turn off the ignition to all the cylinders.

-To reset the Engine Guardian protection:
+To reset the Engine Guardian protection or warning horn:

-- 1. Completely reduce the throttle for three seconds. - 2.
+- 1. Reduce the throttle RPM below 5900 for three seconds. - 2.
 Engage the throttle.
 If the engine does not respond, repeat step one.